Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 Main Types and Causes of Dry Eye

 Persistent dry eyes result from reduced tear production and rapid tear evaporation due to various factors.
 The most common cause of dry eye diseases is Meibomian Gland Dysfunction, where oil glands become clogged.
 Meibomian Gland Dysfunction is characterized by blocked oil-producing glands in the eyelids leading to poor tear quality.
 Aqueous Deficient Dry Eye occurs when the lacrimal glands do not produce enough water-based tears.
 Other causes include inflammation of the eyelids (blepharitis), aging, certain medications, and contact lens wear.
+These are all considered risk factors for developing dry eye in Honolulu.

 • Meibomian Gland Dysfunction (MGD): The most common cause of dry eye diseases, where oil glands become clogged, leading to poor tear quality.